 If you know other devices that can be used for this purpose at reasonable prices, please let us know.

-3. Using ESP32 + ESPHome to connect Modbus modules like DomBus
+4. Using ESP32 + ESPHome to connect Modbus modules like DomBus with Modbus firmware

-Slawomir describes in the github page https://github.com/SCiunczyk/wallbox-diy how to use ESP32 + ESPHome firmware to create a gateway between Modbus devices and Home Assistant, using WiFi.
+Slawomir describes in the github page https://github.com/SCiunczyk/wallbox-diy how to use ESP32 + ESPHome firmware to create a gateway between Modbus devices (DomBus modules programmed with Modbus firmware, not Dombus firmware) and Home Assistant, using WiFi.
 This is only a part of the described project, that permits to charge an electric vehicle by using single-phase (low power, from 1kW to 7kW, generally used in Solar mode) and three-phase power (used to charge the vehicle at full speed, from 4kW to 22kW) by using the Creasol DomBusEVSE module.

 Thanks to Slawomir for sharing info about his very smart wallbox!